mathguy-ars/nfl-qb-stats-analysis/README.md

 1. Open Google Colab

-2. Upload the notebook.ipynb file or connect to your GitHub repository
+2. Upload the maye_stats_notebook.ipynb file or connect to your GitHub repository

 3. Run the first cell to automatically set up the environment